 Keeping your customer journey map in mind when you’re planning out your content marketing can help you to capture customers faster and prevent them from falling off the map entirely without ever making a purchase.

 How a Customer Journey Map Helps You Create Better Customer Experiences

 Today’s consumers have more choices than ever before when it comes to what products they buy and which brands they choose to buy from.

 Customers in 2020 are also fully capable of doing their own buyer research, as they typically have all the information they could ever need available to them.

 Traditional marketing practices are no longer as effective because your audience is no longer passive.
 They’re taking charge of their own buying decisions, rather than waiting to be swayed by a marketing campaign or sales person.

 This has made the customer journey map more complicated.
 And it also means that brands can no longer rely solely on good products or competitive prices to make sales.

 In 2013, consulting firm Walker predicted that 2020 would be the year of the customer, and that customer experience would be a more significant differentiator than products or price.
 It certainly seems that their prediction is becoming a reality.

 According to Gartner, 64 percent of people say that customer experience is more important than price.
-And, after one negative experience, 51 percent of customers will never do more business with that company again.
+And, after one negative experience, 61% of customers will never do more business with that company again.

 So how can you provide better customer experiences?